muhidabid/SoftReq/README.md

 ![projectmapping](https://user-images.githubusercontent.com/62544274/211210938-2a341c6f-543d-49cc-b5d7-4505ad8abf14.png)

 ## Navigating the Application
-Once you sign in to the SoftReq application, you will be at the central dashboard.
-Here you can create new workspaces to keep track of your projects.
+Once you run the SoftReq application, you will be at the home page.
+Go to 'Dashboard' from the menu where you can create new workspaces to keep track of your projects.

 #### Creating a New Workspace and Project:

-Click on the ‘Workspace +’ button on the left side bar of the screen.
+- Click on the ‘Workspace +’ button on the left side bar of the screen.
 In the pop-up window that opened, enter a name for your workspace and a small description.

-Click on ‘Create Workspace’ to go to the new workspace.
+- Click on ‘Create Workspace’ to go to the new workspace.

 From within a workspace, multiple projects can be created.

-Go to the workspace where you want to add a new project.
+- Go to the workspace where you want to add a new project.

-Click on the ‘Create New Project’ button.
+- Click on the ‘Create New Project’ button.
 In the pop-up window that opened, enter a name for the project and a small description.

-Click on ‘Create Project’.
+- Click on ‘Create Project’.

-Click on the newly-created project in the center of the screen.
+- Click on the newly-created project in the center of the screen.

 #### Adding Requirement